natewatson999/node-virustotal/README.md

 ## Background Information

 Virustotal is a service provided by Google which provides supplemental malware analysis and address analysis.
 Go here for more information: https://www.virustotal.com/ .
 This module simplifies the process of interacting with Virustotal from a Node.js perspective.
 This API comes with a working public API key, but users should get their own and use that instead.
+It also uses the default key for the honeypot API.
+This must be changed.

 This API provides factory methods which make connection objects, which act as job queues.